 *Asst. found leaves/cones/acorns/pods

-Start by clipping your wreath off the wire frame or your branches to 12-18” over the box.
+This is such an easy, ecominded, and cost free project and a nice way to use your fresh decorations after the holiday .
+Start by clipping some of your trees branches or off the wire frame of your wreath to 12” over the box.
 If you are fortunate to have a radiator you can place the box on it to dry the boughs.
 Otherwise place the box in any warm, dry place.
 (I don’t recommend a sunny window as it will bleach their color)

-Next, enjoy your flowers, eat your oranges and squeeze your lemons/limes but save the petals and slice the skins into 1-2” pieces then add all to your box to dry.
+Next, enjoy your flowers, eat your oranges and squeeze your lemons/limes but save the petals & peels slicing the skins into 1-2” pieces then add it all to your box to dry.
 And lastly, talk a winter walk.
 You don’t need to go far, just take in the scenery and look; look around the ground that is.
-Pine cones, sweetgum pods, rosehips, bark, acorns the squirrels missed; keep looking.
-The rule of Mother Nature is if you take something-leave something so toss a copper penny if you pick anything….ground items are gifts so they are free.
+Pine cones, sweetgum pods, rosehips, bits of bark, acorns the squirrels missed; keep looking.
+The rule of Mother Nature is if you take something-leave something so toss a copper penny if you pick anything….ground items are gifts so they are free. 🙂

 Check your box every few days to test a branch.
-If you can run your fingers down a stem to remove the needles and the citrus peels are hard then you are ready to make your sachet.
+If you can run your fingers down a stem to remove the needles ( anywhere from 2 wks on) and the citrus peels are hard then you are ready to make your sachet.
 Over your box, shred the stems and cut them into 2-4” pieces (the stems also hold the aromatic oils).
 Add your outdoor finds, dried flowers and mix while crumbling some needles.
 I also like to add bits of dried lavender but if you like a spicier blend you can add a cinnamon stick or a few cloves.

 Pack handfuls into your jars or bags.
 A small sachet in your pillow will enhance your sleep.
 Enjoy.